Guess which park’s name means ‘beach bolt-rope’, implying a narrow beach? If you guessed Pasir Ris Park, you are right!

 Pasir Ris Park is a wonderful choice for a fun family day out.
 Much more than just a long narrow beach (which isn’t really narrow in our opinion), there are plenty of fun activities along the 6+ km long park.
 It is no wonder that Pasir Ris Park and its surroundings are a popular choice for outings and short, in-country getaways.

 With sightings of crocodiles off Pasir Ris Beach in August 2017, it seems that the wildlife is also attracted to the park!

 Even if you intend to stay out of the water for awhile, Pasir Ris Park is still perfect for a day of fun and exploration.
 Here are nine reasons why Pasir Ris Park is just awesome.

 1. Cycling and Skating

 As with all parks, cycling and skating is a great way to appreciate the flora and fauna of the area, not to mention it is a great form of exercise.
-Bring your own bike, rent one from the bike share app providers or, if you want both varieties and save the hassle of bringing your own bike, you can rent a bike from one of the Pasir Ris bike kiosks.
+Bring your own bike or rent one from one of the Pasir Ris bike kiosks.
 Check out our article where we tell you where you can rent a bike or skates in Pasir Ris Park area!